ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS Subterranea.md

 - Winter:
     - Renamed to the Harvest.
     - Massively increased rotspawn spawns, unrelenting.
-    - Plants will not grow.
+    - No plants will grow.
     - Freezing temperature.
     - Flavor text:
         - The Waxing Harvest, *"It has arrived."*